leodamasceno/letscodebyada/README.md

     -t damascenolnx/letscodebyada:0.5-frontend .
 **DO NOT FORGET** to update the value *backend-dns.example.com* to your ingress endpoint or DNS entry.

+Then, push the image to a public repository.
+I decided to use Docker Hub:

+    docker push damascenolnx/letscodebyada:0.5-frontend
+    docker push damascenolnx/letscodebyada:0.2-backend

 ## Dependencies
 I'm assuming you already have the EKS cluster working.
 If that's the case, connect to it and follow the steps below.
 #### Creating a namespace